MuriloPorfirio/GATK-Somatic-Pipeline/README.md

 - This repository prioritizes **technical transparency** over workflow abstraction.
 - Paths and infrastructure details reflect the original execution environment.
 - Some steps were adapted during execution as infrastructure constraints were identified.

-## License

-License information has not yet been added.